 How to avoid a spot of bad luck in Russia

 Ever wonder how to avoid bad luck when travelling?
+Russian tradition has a lot to say about luck.
 Read our 9 favourite Russian superstitions.

 Russia, like every country, has its fair share of quirky traditions and superstitions.
 Before visiting, check out this list of some of our favourites.